How to Create a New Page on WordPress

 9. Toggle Block Inserter: Using this (+) icon, you can insert content blocks into your page.

 10. WordPress Icon: If you want to get the All Pages area, you need to click this WordPress Icon.
 Make sure that you have saved your current page before going back to the All Pages.
-Otherwise, you content won’t be save.
+Otherwise, your content won’t be saved.

 You will find all the necessary page settings in the right sidebar of the page editor panel.
-They are.
+They are Status and visibility, Permalink, Feature Image, Discussion, and Page Attributes.
+You can see these options in the image below.
+Let’s have a brief discussion about them in the following parts –

 Page settings

-In the page Status & Visibility area, you are able to set your page visibility status like Public (visible to all public), Private (only admin & editor can see the page), and Password Protected (allow those people who have the password).
+In the page Status & Visibility area, you can set your page visibility status as Public (visible to all public), Private (only admin & editor can see the page), and Password Protected (allow those people who have the password).
 You can also manage your page Publish Date and Author in this area.

 Status & Visibility